dr-jam/GameplayProgramming/README.md

 # ECS189L - Gameplay Programming
 ## UPDATES FOR SPRING 2022

-* Updated Unity editor version information and added holiday info.
+* Updated Unity editor version information, assignment dates, and added holiday info.
 * Removed references to the class being asynchronous.
 This is no longer permitted without special case by the administration.
 (Well, except quizes.)
 * Changed CRN to the one for 2022.
 * Re-instuted the attendance policy.